 Return value

-The function returns a string representing the formatted number.
+A string representing the formatted number.

 Format codes